Thank you to everyone who attended the BCI Australasia Summit & Awards 2019 on 30-31 July!

-The BCI Australasia Chapter is thrilled to be returning to Sydney, Australia for the 13th BCI Australasia Summit, bringing together Business Continuity and Resilience professionals from the Asia Pacific region.
+The BCI Australasia Chapter was thrilled to be returning to Sydney, Australia for the 13th BCI Australasia Summit, bringing together Business Continuity and Resilience professionals from the Asia Pacific region.

-We are looking forward to seeing you on July 30-31, 2019, for your exclusive chance to spend two days with top business experts.
+We were delighted to seeing you on 30-31 July, 2019, for your exclusive chance to spend two days with top business experts.
 The Summit is your opportunity to gain the skills and knowledge you need to feel confident that your organisation, big or small, is resilient and prepared to handle business disruptions.

-The BCI Australasian Awards Dinner will again be integrated into the Summit recognising the outstanding contributions of Business Continuity and Resilience professionals and organisations living and operating within Australasia.
+The BCI Australasian Awards Dinner was integrated into the Summit recognising the outstanding contributions of Business Continuity and Resilience professionals and organisations living and operating within Australasia.

 Nalin Wijetilleke, Australasia Summit Programme Committee member, with his thoughts on 2019's programme

-In 2019, the theme of the BCI Australasia Summit will be “Building the bridge to a resilient future”.
-It will ensure delegates are equipped for today’s disruption and tomorrow’s threats and will focus on diversity and threats to resilience.
-To achieve this, the summit will be running two streams in parallel:
+In 2019, the theme of the BCI Australasia Summit was “Building the bridge to a resilient future”.
+We ensured delegates were equipped for today’s disruption and tomorrow’s threats and will focus on diversity and threats to resilience.
+To achieve this, the summit ran two streams in parallel:

-• Focuses on practical advice and key technical aspects of moving from business continuity to resilience.
+• Focused on practical advice and key technical aspects of moving from business continuity to resilience.

-• Reflects on the different ways that diversity can be thought of and will help develop skills and methodologies that may be implemented immediately.
+• Reflected on the different ways that diversity can be thought of and will help develop skills and methodologies that may be implemented immediately.

 • Will be interspersed with elements of how innovation, leadership and implementing an incident exercising methodology can be used in transforming from Continuity to Resilience.

-• Includes what opportunities there are to apply diversity to not only build but also meet the future challenges to ensure continued resilience.
+• Included what opportunities there are to apply diversity to not only build but also meet the future challenges to ensure continued resilience.

-Speakers will illustrate experiences and lessons learnt as they take delegates through one or more of the key stages of the BCM Lifecycle as it applies in this space.
+Speakers illustrated experiences and lessons learnt as they took delegates through one or more of the key stages of the BCM Lifecycle as it applies in this space.

-This stream is focused on shared experiences, case studies and reviewing current, emerging or potential future threats to resilience.
-It will consider the challenges facing the modern business continuity resilience professional.
+This stream focused on shared experiences, case studies and reviewing current, emerging or potential future threats to resilience.
+It considered the challenges facing the modern business continuity resilience professional.

-Speakers will illustrate experiences, lessons learnt and any pre-mortems undertaken as they take delegates through one or more of the key stages of BCM Lifecycle element, focusing on practical outcomes.
+Speakers illustrated experiences, lessons learnt and any pre-mortems undertaken as they take delegates through one or more of the key stages of BCM Lifecycle element, focusing on practical outcomes.

-The stream will be interspersed with elements of threats to business continuity, how they will or will not affect resilience approaches for tomorrow.
+The stream interspersed elements of threats to business continuity, how they will or will not affect resilience approaches for tomorrow.
 The list of threats includes but is not limited to:

 • Cyber/Data breech